-- Medical expenses, both already existing and forecast for the future, for emergency room treatment, ambulance transport, diagnostic tests, hospitalization, surgery, doctor’s visits, prescription medication, assistive devices such as canes or crutches, and so on.
+- Medical bills, both already existing and forecast for the future, for emergency room treatment, ambulance transport, diagnostic tests, hospitalization, surgery, and doctor’s visits.
+Other medical expenses include prescription medication, assistive devices, such as canes and crutches, and so on.

 - Wages lost from work for wages not received due to the victim’s inability to work as a result of the accident.

 - The lifetime value of earnings if injuries render the victim unable to work in the future.

 - Property damage for lost or damaged personal property, such as the bicycle.

 - Pain and suffering for physical, mental, and emotional pain and suffering.